Buatier De Kolta

-Buatier de Kolta (né Joseph Buatier; Caluire-et-Cuire, 18 November 1845 – New Orleans, 7 October 1903) was a French magician who performed throughout the latter part of the 1800s in Europe and America.
+Buatier de Kolta (né Joseph Buatier; Caluire-et-Cuire, 18 November 1845 – New Orleans, 7 October 1903) was a French magician who performed throughout the latter part of the 1800s in Europe and the United States.

 Biography

 Joseph Buatier was born in Caluire-et-Cuire (Rhône, France).
-His parents were fabric merchants.
+His parents, Mariette Rambaud and Claude Buatier, were fabric merchants.
 He started reading books on magic at age six, and as a teenager he was already performing in amateur magic shows in his school.
 However his father, a devout Catholic, wanted him to become a priest, and persuaded him to enter a seminary.
 At age 18, he left it and worked as a painter, sharing a studio in Lyon with his more talented friend Elie-Joseph Laurent (1841–1926).
-He also resumed his performances as amateur magician, and one was noticed by Hungarian impresario Julius Vida de Kolta, who persuaded him to make magic his profession.
+He also resumed his performances as an amateur magician, and one was noticed by Hungarian impresario Julius Vida de Kolta, who persuaded him to make magic his profession.
 His shows were immediately successful and he took the stage name Buatier de Kolta, acknowledging his debt to the impresario.

 In 1870, he started a European tour taking him to Italy, Germany, the Netherlands, and Spain, and was invited to perform at the Théâtre Robert-Houdin in Paris.
 In 1874, he left Vida de Kolta and continued with a different impresario, who in 1875 took him to the Egyptian Hall in London and to Russia.
 In 1891, he went for his first tour to the United States.
-He started a second tour there in 1902, but died in New Orleans in 1903 of acute Bright's disease.
-He had married in 1879 a British woman, Alice Constance Mumford, who had him buried in London in the Hendon cemetery.
+He started a second tour there in 1902, but died in New Orleans in 1903.

 De Kolta is the subject of the book Buatier de Kolta: Genius of Illusion by Peter Warlock.
 The city of Lyon named a street in the Quartier Le Vernay after him.